Swimming with Turtles: Your Palawan Snorkeling Adventure

 • El Nido Island Hopping Tours:

-• Many island-hopping tours in El Nido include stops at snorkeling sites where sea turtles are commonly spotted.
+• Many island-hopping tours in El Nido include stops at snorkeling sites where turtles are commonly spotted.
 Locations like Shimizu Island and Seven Commandos Beach are known for turtle sightings.

-7. Sea Turtle Species:
+7. Different Turtle Species:

 • Green Turtles and Hawksbill Turtles:

-• Palawan is home to both green turtles and hawksbill turtles.
+• Palawan is home to both Green turtles and Hawksbill turtles.
 These species frequent the coral reefs and seagrass beds around the islands.

 8. Underwater Landscape: